-In addition to her certifications as a Yoga Teacher and a Yoga Therapist, Tanjariitta is a Licensed Psychotherapist (Florida sw7565 Montana, BBH-LCSW-LIC-881) and a Certified Hypnotherapist.
+In addition to her certifications as a Yoga Teacher and a Yoga Therapist, Tanjariitta is a Licensed Psychotherapist (FL & MT) and a Certified Hypnotherapist.
 She offers both in-person and online psychotherapy services.
-Tanjariitta has nearly twenty years of experience in working with individuals, families and groups in settings ranging from school-based programs and community mental health agencies to medical settings and her own private practice.
+Tanjariitta has over twenty years of experience in working with individuals, families and groups in settings ranging from school-based programs and community mental health agencies to medical settings and her own private practice.
 Her passion is to help people heal long-term emotional, mental and physical trauma and to change self-sabotaging patterns.

 Tanjariitta's counseling approach is holistic and integrative.
 Rather than working within a particular model or a theoretical framework, she prefers to draw from various theories and skill sets, including some of the more nontraditional therapies.
 Above all, she aspires to meet people where they are.
 One of the biggest compliments she ever received from a colleague was to be described as "the least dogmatic therapist with whom he had ever worked".

 Psychotherapy sessions are $150 for a 50 minute appointment.

 Hypnotherapy is a powerful modality that can help us release and shift cellular level memories.
 Working this way, we bring all parts of our selves - some might think of this as 'mind, body, spirit', or all of our 'Koshas' (for the yogis out there) - together so that we can most effectively create greater awareness and positive change in our lives.